 What to expect after buttock lift surgery

 During the consultation, the surgeon will give specific instructions for the buttock lift aftercare.
 It is very important that patients follow their surgeon's tips as they will help during the recovery.
 The surgeon will give specific timeframes regarding driving, going back to work and resuming exercise.
 These timeframes will depend on many factors such as age, health, the approach used and how active patients normally are.
-Furthermore, the surgeon will give specific instructions regarding medication, if any, that patients may need to take to help the recovery process.
+Furthermore, the surgeon will give specific instructions regarding medication that patients may need to help the recovery process.

 The post-operative appointment

-After having the procedure, a follow-up appointment with the surgeon will be arranged.
+After having the procedure, the surgeon will arrange a follow-up appointment.
 This usually takes place one to two weeks after the surgery.
-During this appointment, the surgeon will check the buttocks area is healing and recovery is going well.
+During this appointment, the surgeon will check the buttocks area is healing, and recovery is going well.
 They will also check that no complications have arisen, and if needed, carry out any required treatment.

 Returning to work

 Patients will need to take some time off work to help with recovery.
 Generally, patients will be able to return to work after around two weeks.
 For an office job, patients may be able to return more quickly, and for a more physically demanding job, they may need up to three weeks off.

 For the first four weeks after the surgery, patients will need to avoid all sport and strenuous exercise.
 During this time, it is recommended to go on gentle walks to keep active, which will help with recovery.
 After week four, patients will be able to start doing some exercise again.
 However, they should still avoid strenuous activity and contact sports.
 After six to eight weeks, patients should be able to resume all sports and exercise.
 This includes contact sports and weightlifting.
 Patients should ask their surgeon for specific timeframes of when they will be able to return to sport and exercise.